About

 I prefer using dark brown sugar for my filling here.
 The deeper, molassey flavor is something I simply prefer.
 But you can use light brown sugar instead too.

-Ceylon cinnamon and korintje cinnamon and brown sugar in a bowl
+Ceylon cinnamon and korintje cinnamon and brown sugar in a big glass bowl.

 Butter